avivharuzi/webpack-template-starter/README.md

-# Template Starter
+# Webpack Template Starter

-Template starter with Webpack config all ready to go with.
+Webpack Template starter with Webpack config all ready to go with.